Chalarangelo/30-seconds-of-code/glossary/README.md

 In object-oriented programming, a class is a template definition of an object's properties and methods.

+### Closure

+A closure is the combination of a function and the lexical environment within which that function was declared.
+The closure allows a function to access the contents of that environment.

 ### Constant

 A constant is a value, associated with an identifier.
 The value of a constant can be accessed using the identifier and cannot be altered during execution.

+### CORS

+Cross-Origin Resource Sharing (known as CORS) is a mechanism that uses extra HTTP headers to tell a browser to let a web application running at one domain have permission to access resources from a server at a different domain.

 ### Cross-site scripting (XSS)